socomsystems/documentation/developer_manual/client_apis/LoginFlow/index.rst

 While the login flow works very nice in a lot of cases there are especially on dekstop application certain hurdles.
 Special proxy configuration, client side certificates and the likes can cause trouble.
 To solve this we have come up with a second login flow that uses the users default webbrowser to authenticate.
 Thus ensuring that if they can login via the web they can also login in the client.

-The login flow v2 is available since Nextcloud 16.
+The login flow v2 is available since cyfrSpaces 16.
 So check the status.php if it can be used on a given server.

 To initiate a login do an anonymous POST request